26 Wrexham campsites

 would recommend

-A small eco off grid campsite nestled on the Welsh border with hideaway pitches.
-Greener Camping Club Members site.
+Small eco off-grid campsite nestled on the Welsh border with hideaway pitches.
+Greener Camping Club Members' site.

-Luxury, adult only (16+) country glamping pods in the peaceful North Wales countryside, 20 minutes from Chester.
+Peaceful countryside glamping pods in the North Wales countryside just 20 minutes from Chester.
+Adult only (16+).

 would recommend